jonamsalem/GenoAnnotate/README.md

 A Python tool for identifying pathogenic and novel genetic variants from VCF files.

+GenoAnnotate currently supports only hg38 data and is designed for per-sample VCFs.
 ## Overview

 GenoAnnotate helps researchers and clinicians analyze genetic variants by: